 Exceptional Morton Bay Fig and Chinese Banyan at Kailua Central Triangle

 LKOC was instrumental in getting several trees on public property in Kailua ‘exceptionalized”.
 An Exceptional Tree is one recognized by the State of Hawaii as special and deserving of care and protection.
 These trees contribute greatly to our urban canopy, providing shade, cooling, health benefits, and beauty.
 The State Exceptional Tree Act (enacted in 1975) was spearheaded by the Outdoor Circle.

 Four trees in the Central Triangle of Kailua were exceptionalized by LKOC in the 1990’s.
 These include three Chinese Banyans and a Morton Bay Fig, pictured above.
 These trees provide a stunning focal point as you enter the Kailua business district.
 Three spectacular Monkey pod specimens on the grounds of Women’s Community Correctional Center were exceptionalized by LKOC in 2002.
 These majestic trees, which are clearly visible from Kalaniana’ole Highway, attract visitors and residents alike.
-In exchange for WCCC's agreement to have them deemed 'exceptional', LKOC committed to pay for their pruning and maintenance, as our contribution to our community.
+In exchange for WCCC's agreement to allow them deemed 'exceptional', LKOC committed to pay for their pruning and maintenance, as our contribution to our community.
 Since 2004, LKOC has spent well over $33,000 to date, on their professional trimming every few years.

 Exceptional Monkeypod at Women’s Community Correctional Center

 To see a map of all Exceptional Trees in the State, please visit The Outdoor Circle’s interactive Exceptional Tree map.

 Exceptional Trees At Schofield Barracks and Wheeler Army Airfield